-This document serves as a foundation for how Chemical Sector organizations, both nascent and mature, can leverage existing resources to increase their overall cybersecurity awareness using the NIST Framework for Improving Critical Infrastructure Cybersecurity.
+This document serves as a foundation for how Emergency Services Sector organizations can leverage existing resources to increase their overall cybersecurity awareness using the NIST Framework for Improving Critical Infrastructure Cybersecurity.
 Specifically, the information provided in this document can aid an organization to assess its current cybersecurity practices, identify tools that assist in revealing gaps, and determine its cybersecurity goals.
-For additional information, please visit www.cisa.gov.
+For additional information, please visit CISA.gov.